suyashdb/jsonconsolidator/README.md

 Options:

+i).
    `jsonconsolidator path/to/bids/dataset -v`

       verbose mode `-v` gives list of files that will be changed/deleted or added new

+ii).
    `jsonconsolidator path/to/bids/dataset final`

       Once changes suggested in verbose mode are reviewed and correct, `final` option changes files and create back up for old files.
       Old files are stored under `path_to_bids_dataset/sourcedata/backup_json`